-I am a retired high-school teacher, a writer, a snapshot photographer, a global nomad, a former Camino de Santiago pilgrim, and a grandmother.
+I am a retired high-school teacher, a writer, a snapshot photographer, a global nomad, a former Camino de Santiago pilgrim, a mother, and a grandmother.

-I like many things: museums, books, research, walking, conversation, spiritual topics, personal growth workshops, cooking, and traveling widely and often.
+I like many things: art, museums, books, research, walking, conversations, spiritual topics, personal growth workshops, and traveling widely and often.

 As an Educator: I had twenty-five years of experience as a public school English teacher, primarily in the School District of Philadelphia, where in 1986 I was named Teacher of the Year.
-Then, when I’d seen my dancer daughter through college and sought new adventures, I moved to California to pursue spiritual and personal growth interests.
+Then, when I’d seen my dancer daughter through college and felt ready for new adventures, I moved to California to pursue my spiritual and personal growth interests.
 I participate in the Movement of Spiritual Inner Awareness (msia.org)

 As a Writer: In 2006 in Pomona CA, I stepped bravely (and naively) into the entrepreneurial world.
-I founded JantzenBooks, Inc., an educational materials publishing company that focused on parenting education and family literacy.
+I founded JantzenBooks, Inc., a company that published educational materials that focused on parenting education and family literacy.
 Our first publication was the Way to Go!
 Family Learning Journal™ system, designed to provide elementary schools with practical ways to support parents in helping their children become better readers and learners.
 It’s now out of print.
 Unfortunately, at that time I didn’t know much about marketing, so my tiny company went out of business in 2010.

 Next I wrote PLUS IT!
 How to Easily Turn Everyday Activities into Learning Adventures for Kids (published by Morgan James in 2009).
-To “plus it” means to take something you’re already doing, add something to it, and make it more useful or better.
-This slim book shows parents how to tweak routine home-life experiences so they become educational and fun for kids, without extra time, trouble, or cost.
-PLUS IT! is an easy read, chock-full of excellent ideas for babysitters, relatives, and even teachers to use.
+To “plus it” means to take something you’re already doing, add something to it, and make it better and more useful.
+This slim book shows how to tweak routine home-life experiences so they become educational and fun for kids, without extra time, trouble, or cost.
+PLUS IT! is an easy read, chock-full of excellent ideas for parents, babysitters, relatives, and even teachers to use.
 It is available on Amazon.

-As a Pilgrim: During those California years, my interest in the Camino de Santiago in Spain increased.
-I walked it in 2008, 2011, and 2013, and those experiences morphed into writing multiple drafts of WALK: Jamie Bacon’s Secret Mission on the Camino de Santiago.
+As a Pilgrim: During those California years, my interest in Spain’s Camino de Santiago increased.
+I walked it in 2008, 2011, and 2013, and those experiences morphed into writing WALK: Jamie Bacon’s Secret Mission on the Camino de Santiago.
 What a journey of discovery, challenge, and expansion writing a novel is!

-As a House Sitter: In 2012, I got tired of home ownership.
-I decided to try out another lifestyle template.
-I became a nomadic house-sitter, living happily without a home base, dependent on a work-of-mouth network to provide me with lively, beautiful places to live while temporarily caring for other people’s homes, pets, and/or plants.
-I’ve written a book about that, too, but am not quite ready to reveal it to the world yet.
+As a House Sitter: In 2012, I tired of home ownership and home maintenance so I decided to try out another lifestyle.
+I became a nomadic house sitter, living happily without a home base, dependent on a word-of-mouth network to provide me with beautiful places to live while temporarily caring for other people’s homes, pets, and plants.
+I’ve written a book about that too, but am not quite ready to reveal it to the world yet.

-More Formal Credentials and Other Bio Stuff: I have a B.A. in English from Bethel College, North Newton, Ks; an M.Ed. in Psychology of Reading from Temple University, Philadelphia, Pa.; an M.A. in Spiritual (Applied) Psychology from the University of Santa Monica, Ca; and an Ed.D. in Educational Leadership and Policy Studies from Temple University.
+More Formal Credentials and Other Bio Stuff: I have a B.A. in English from Bethel College, North Newton, Kansas; an M.Ed. in Psychology of Reading from Temple University, Philadelphia, Pennsylvania.; an M.A. in Spiritual (Applied) Psychology from the University of Santa Monica, California; and an Ed.D. in Educational Leadership and Policy Studies from Temple University.

 I grew up in India as a child of Mennonite missionaries, which probably explains my interest in travel.
-Growing up, I attended the famous Woodstock School, an excellent boarding school in the Himalayan foothills.
-As a single parent, I raised my beautiful dancer daughter in Philadelphia.
-And nowadays when our schedules permit, I love spending time with my two grandchildren in California.
-Life is a miracle.
+Growing up, I attended Woodstock School, an internationally recognized boarding school in the Himalayan foothills.
+As a single parent, I raised my beautiful daughter in Philadelphia.
+And nowadays when our schedules permit, I love spending time with her, her husband, and my two grandchildren in California.